Regulations Concerning Student Sponsored Events

 - Organizations desiring to distribute such material on campus must identify the organization and request approval from the Executive Director of Retention and Support Services or designee.

 - Distribution of any material in classrooms is expressly prohibited.

 - Commercial material may not be distributed at TMCC unless it includes the following disclaimer:

 Note: The contents of this document do not reflect the opinions or endorsement by TMCC; not printed or distributed at TMCC expense; delivery beyond drop-box level is optional.

-- Materials may be distributed at designated areas, the atrium or at scheduled meetings.
+- Materials may be distributed at designated areas.

 - Tables may not be scheduled for periods longer than one week at a time.